Microsoft Excel for Data Analysis

 3. Conditional Formatting

-Conditional formatting instructions in Excel allow you to colour cells or fonts, as well as place symbols next to values in cells, based on predetermined criteria.
+Conditional formatting instructions in Excel allow you to color cells or fonts and place symbols next to values in cells based on predetermined criteria.
 This aids in visualizing the most important values.

-It allows you to highlight cells with a different colour depending on the value you set to them.
-Rules, data bars, colour scales, icon Sets, finding duplicates, shading alternate rows, comparing two lists, conflicting rules, checklists, and creating Heat Maps all benefit from conditional formatting.
+It allows you to highlight cells with a different color depending on the value you set for them.
+Rules, data bars, color scales, icon Sets, finding duplicates, shading alternate rows, comparing two lists, conflicting rules, checklists, and creating Heat Maps all benefit from conditional formatting.

 4. Sorting and Filtering